JoshuaOndieki/full-contact/README.md

 ### LICENCE : MIT

 ### Credits
-The Full Contact for providing a public API.
+The Full Contact Team for providing a public API.